CQCL/hugr/specification/hugr.md

 N is a static constant).
 These types are also fixed-size if their components are.

+For integer types, the width is provided in the type, and signedness is left unspecified to be interpreted by operations.
+The width is allowed to be 2^i for i in the range [0,7], so the allowed integer types are [I1, I2, I4, ... , I128].

 Container types are defined in terms of statically-known element types.
 Besides `Array<N>`, `Sum` and `Tuple`, these also include variable-sized
 types: `Graph`, `Map` and